 11 historic buildings reside in the Old Mill District

-May is Historic Preservation Month, a cause dear to our hearts here in the Old Mill District.
+Historic preservation is near and dear to our hears here at the Old Mill District.

 For nearly a century, timber production was the unchallenged king in Bend, most of it taking place along our stretch of the river.